Hollywood Boulevard Commercial and Entertainment District: Continued success

 Despite an end to the district's construction boom, the area experienced continued success through the 1940s.
 Nearby Radio City brought many radio performers to the district, particularly to Hollywood and Vine and its Equitable Building and Plaza Hotel, the former home to numerous talent and advertising agencies, the latter popular with the performers themselves.
 The nearby Knickerbocker Hotel also retained its popularity with celebrities, while Palace Theatre rebranded itself El Capitan Theatre and began broadcasting CBS radio shows as well as hosting burlesque.

-At Hollywood and Cahuenga, the Associated Press's Los Angeles bureau joined the Hollywood Citizen in the Palmer Building in 1940, making that location an even more significant news site than it already was.
-Further west, Frederick's of Hollywood made S. H. Kress their flagship location in 1947, and Hollywood Toys & Costumes moved into the Hollywood Studio Building in 1950, where it would remain for 40+ years before moving one building west.
+At Hollywood and Cahuenga, the Associated Press's Los Angeles bureau joined the Hollywood Citizen in Palmer Building in 1940, making that location an even more significant news site than it already was.
+Further west, Frederick's of Hollywood made S. H. Kress their flagship location in 1947, and Hollywood Toys & Costumes moved into Hollywood Studio Building in 1950, where it would remain for 40+ years before moving one building west.

 Closer to Hollywood and Highland, Musso and Frank served writers such as F. Scott Fitzgerald, Nathaniel West, Ernest Hemingway, William Faulkner, and Dorothy Parker in their exclusive back room, where they would drink, write, and wait to see if any deals materialized at the Writers Guild across the street.
-Also across the street, News View Theatre opened in 1940, Boardner's opened in 1944, and the Pig 'n Whistle closed in 1949, its furnishings relocated to nearby Miceli's, which opened the same year.
-Snow White Cafe also opened in the Christie Realty Building during this time.
+Also across the street, News View Theatre opened in 1940, Boardner's opened in 1944, and Pig 'n Whistle closed in 1949, its furnishings relocated to nearby Miceli's, which opened the same year.
+Snow White Cafe also opened in Christie Realty Building during this time.

 Hollywood's movie palaces underwent large changes in the 1940s.
-In 1942, Paramount Studios converted the El Capitan from a playhouse to a movie palace, renaming it Paramount Theatre while doing so, and in 1944, MGM took over programming at the Egyptian.
+In 1942, Paramount Studios converted El Capitan from a playhouse to a movie palace, renaming it Paramount Theatre while doing so, and in 1944, MGM took over programming at the Egyptian.
 However, this all changed in 1949, when the United States Supreme Court issued the Paramount Decree, banning movie studios from owning or otherwise programming movie theaters.
-As a result, spin-off company United Paramount Theatres operated the El Capitan while United Artists took over programming at the Egyptian.
+As a result, spin-off company United Paramount Theatres operated El Capitan while United Artists took over programming at the Egyptian.
 Similarly, spin-off company Stanley Warner Theatres operated Warner Theater and Howard Hughes bought Pantages Theater.

 The 1950s saw more success in the district, but also decline.
-The Knickerbocker and Plaza hotels remained popular destinations, but Hotel Roosevelt and the Hollywood Hotel had become run down, with the latter razed in 1956 and replaced by a shopping center, parking lots, and the twelve story First Federal Savings and Loan Building.
+The Knickerbocker and Plaza hotels remained popular destinations, but Hollywood Hotel and Hotel Roosevelt had become run down, with the former razed in 1956 and replaced by a shopping center, parking lots, and the twelve story First Federal Savings and Loan Building.
 Garden Court Apartments also began to decline during this time.